Review of Family Learning

 - How can we demonstrate that families are feeling included and that they are participating, achieving and progressing?

-- How is our family learning helping promote the wellbeing indicators?
+- How is family learning helping promote the wellbeing indicators?
 How do we know?

 - How are we ensuring that provision is responsive to the needs of families?

-- How effectively do we use current available data about levels of poverty in our community to help us target interventions?
+- How effectively do we use current available data about levels of poverty in the community to help us target interventions?

 - How are we actively promoting equality, fairness and diversity?